 The dried glue lines will act as a “fence,” keeping your chalk colors contained within the area of the leaf.
 The glue have dried clear, allowing the black of the paper to show through.
 I used to do a project with a similar final product that involved mixing glue with india ink for a black glue.
 The process above is much simpler and still gives great lines that pop out of the color.

-If you enjoyed learning how to draw a leaf with glue and chalk project please share it on your favorite social media channel!
+If you enjoyed learning how to draw a leaf please share it on your favorite social media channel!

 Every single share helps me to bring you more free printable resources and fun projects like this leaf drawing!